 Fix corrupted system files on Windows 10

-Like previous versions, Windows 10 also includes system file checker (tiny, powerful command-line utility) that scan the integrity and automatically replace any corrupted or missing protected system file with a known good version.
-Also, you can use the DISM command-line and perform System restore that helps get rid of the Corrupted system files problem on Windows 10.
+Like previous versions, Windows 10 also includes a system file checker (tiny, powerful command-line utility) that scans the integrity and automatically replaces any corrupted or missing protected system file with a known good version.
+Also, you can use the DISM command-line and perform a System restore that helps get rid of the Corrupted system files problem on Windows 10.

 Run system file checker utility

-- Rigth click on command prompt then select run as administrator,
+- Right-click on the command prompt then select run as administrator,

-- Type command sfc /scannow and hit the enter key on the keyboard,
+- Type the command sfc /scannow and hit the enter key on the keyboard,

 You see text: Beginning system scan.
 This process takes some time.